Skip to main content

 What does motorcycle insurance cover?

-This table shows what is typically included at each level.
-Exact inclusions vary between insurers, which is why it pays to have a broker review the policy wording.
+This table breaks down what is typically included at each level.
+Exact inclusions vary between insurers.
+That is precisely why having a broker review the policy wording saves you from nasty surprises.

 Cover feature Third Party only Fire and theft Comprehensive